Last Updated on September 2, 2022 by Forest Master

 This method allows for easier harvest of crops, as they will all be growing in the compost.

-This is particularly useful for root vegetables, as you don’t have to spend time digging them out then replacing the soil.
+This is particularly useful for root vegetables, as you don’t have to spend time digging them out and replacing the soil.
 It really is as simple as just giving them a gentle tug.

 Since they’re so close to the surface, crops such as leeks will have a much shorter root section (the white bit at the bottom), which in my opinion is nicer but that’s a personal choice.